abinit/abinit/doc/tutorial/base1.md

 To understand correctly the content of the [[prtden]] description, it is worth to read a much more detailed description of the *files* file, in [[help:abinit#files-file|section 4]] of the abinit_help file.

-The input file *tbase1_4.in* is an example of input file for a run that will print a density.
+The input file *tbase1_4.abi* is an example of input file for a run that will print a density.

 {% dialog tests/tutorial/Input/tbase1_4.in %}

-If you decide to use this file, do not forget to change the file names in *tbase1_x.files*.
 The run will take a few seconds.

 The density will be output in the *tbase1_xo_DEN* file.
 Try to edit it...